 - the number of hospital patients with complex needs for which a discharge plan is provided within 5 days of discharge divided by all hospital patients with complex care needs expressed as a rate per 1000 separations

 - the proportion of patients who reported that arrangements were not made by their hospital for any services needed after leaving hospital when last admitted.

 High or increasing rates of discharge plans provided to patients with complex care needs within 5 days is desirable.
-While it is desirable for discharge plans to be provided to patients, the indicator does not provide any information on whether the discharge plan was carried out or whether it was effective in improving patient outcomes.
+While it is desirable for discharge plans to be provided to patients, administrative data on the presence of a discharge plan does not provide any information on whether the discharge plan was carried out or whether it was effective in improving patient outcomes.

 Data are not yet available for reporting against these measures.
-However, summary data from the 2016 ABS survey of health care are available to report as contextual information for measures 2–4 for people aged 45 years and over in table 12A.44.
+However, summary data from the 2016 ABS survey of health care are available to report as contextual information for measure 2 for people aged 45 years and over in table 12A.44.

 11. Selected unplanned hospital readmission rates